 Financial Terms.
 We received a nonrefundable upfront payment of \$75.0 million.
-In addition, on Regeneron programs that are not subject to co-development and co-promotion agreements we may be eligible to earn, on a perlicensed target basis, (i) up to \$25.0 million in development milestones, including for the dosing of the first patient in each of Phase I, Phase II and Phase III clinical trials, (ii) up to \$110.0 million in regulatory milestones, including for the acceptance of a regulatory filing in the U.S., and for obtaining regulatory approval in the U.S. and in certain other identified countries, and (iii) up to \$185.0 million in sales-based milestone payments.
+In addition, on Regeneron programs that are not subject to Co/Co agreements we may be eligible to earn, on a per-licensed target basis, (i) up to \$25.0 million in development milestones, including for the dosing of the first patient in each of Phase I, Phase II and Phase III clinical trials; (ii) up to \$110.0 million in regulatory milestones, including for the acceptance of a regulatory filing in the U.S., and for obtaining regulatory approval in the U.S. and in certain other identified countries; and (iii) up to \$185.0 million in sales-based milestone payments.
 We are also eligible to earn royalties ranging from the high single digits to low teens, in each case, on a per-product basis, which royalties are potentially subject to various reductions and offsets and incorporate our existing low- to mid-single-digit royalty obligations under a license agreement with Caribou.

 Equity Investments.
-In connection with this collaboration, Regeneron purchased \$50.0 million of our common stock in a private placement under a Stock Purchase Agreement (the "Stock Purchase Agreement") concurrent with our initial public offering.
+In connection with this collaboration, Regeneron purchased \$50.0 million of our common stock in a private placement under a Stock Purchase Agreement concurrent with our initial public offering.

 Term and Termination.
-The collaboration term ends in April 2022, except that Regeneron may make a one-time payment of \$25.0 million to extend the term for an additional two-year period.
-The agreement will continue until the date when no royalty or other payment obligations are due, unless earlier terminated in accordance with the terms of the agreement.
+The research collaboration term ends in April 2022, except that Regeneron may make a onetime payment of \$25.0 million to extend the term for an additional two-year period.
+The Regeneron Agreement will continue until the date when no royalty or other payment obligations are due, unless earlier terminated in accordance with the terms of the agreement.
 Regeneron's royalty payment obligations expire on a country-by-country and product-by-product basis upon the later of (i) the expiration of the last valid claim of the royalty-bearing patents covering such product in such country, (ii) 12 years from the first commercial sale of such product in such country, or (iii) the expiration of regulatory exclusivity for such product.
-We may terminate the agreement on a target-by-target basis if Regeneron or any of its affiliates institutes a patent challenge against our CRISPR/Cas or certain other background patent rights.
-We may also terminate the agreement on a target-by-target basis if Regeneron does not proceed with the development of a product directed to a selected target within specified periods of time.
+We may terminate the Regeneron Agreement on a target-by-target basis if Regeneron or any of its affiliates institutes a patent challenge against our CRISPR/Cas or certain other background patent rights or does not proceed with the development of a product directed to a selected target within specified periods of time.
 Regeneron may terminate the agreement, without cause, upon 180 days written notice to us, either in its entirety or on a target-by-target basis, in which event, certain rights in the terminated targets and associated IP revert to us, as described in the agreement.
 Following such termination, we may owe Regeneron royalties, in certain circumstances, up to mid-single digits on any terminated targets that we subsequently commercialize on a product-by-product basis for a period of 12 years after the first commercial sale of any such products.
-Either party may terminate the agreement either in its entirety or with respect to the technology collaboration or one or more of the targets selected by Regeneron, in the event of the other party's uncured material breach.
+Either party may terminate the Regeneron Agreement either in its entirety or with respect to the research collaboration or one or more of the targets selected by Regeneron, in the event of the other party's uncured material breach.

 Co-Development and Co-Promotion Agreement.

-In July 2018, we and Regeneron finalized the form of the Co/Co that will be used as the basis for each Co/Co agreement directed to a target.
-Simultaneously, we and Regeneron executed the Co/Co agreement directed to the first collaboration target, ATTR, for which we are the clinical and commercial Lead Party (see below).
-As such, Regeneron will be the Participating Party (see below), and will share equally in worldwide development costs and profits as long as it funds half of the defined research and development costs attributable to the ATTR program.
+In July 2018, we and Regeneron finalized the form of the Co/Co agreement that will be used as the basis for each Co/Co agreement directed to a target.
+Simultaneously, we and Regeneron executed the Co/Co agreement directed to the first collaboration target, ATTR, for which we are the clinical and commercial Lead Party (see below) and Regeneron is the Participating Party (see below).